-The 5th Maruzza International Congress on Paediatric Palliative Care was held from 25 – 28 May in the enchanting city of Rome, Italy.
+PatchSA was well represented at the 5th Maruzza International Congress on Paediatric Palliative Care which was held from 25 – 28 May in the enchanting city of Rome, Italy.
 This congress, originally set to take place in 2020 and twice postponed due to the Covid-19 pandemic, brought together 335 people from countries around the world with a passion for children’s palliative care.
 PatchSA and South Africa were well represented at the congress.

 The Congress theme was Listen, Really Listen! with the intention of giving a voice to children with serious illness and their families and the objective of improving palliative care delivery to children worldwide. regardless of their illness or their social and economic background.

 The venue for the congress was the beautiful Auditorium Antonianum, in Viale Manzoni – just a short walk from one of Rome’s most famous landmarks, the Colosseum.